dm13450/dm13450.github.io/_posts/2014-11-30-Trading-Interviews.md

 For the second interview, the questions asked were much less involved and basic maths but where you had to invoke a few tricks.
 For example, $$41 \times 39$$ is daunting withouta calculator, or at least it was to me.
 However, it can be simplified to $$(40+1)(40-1) = 40 ^2 - 1 = 1599$$.
 After four questions were answered, I was then asked to estimate my confidence that I had answered them all correctly.
 I was 100% confident on 3 of them but less so on 1 other, therefore I believe a 75% confidence level would be sufficient.

 Overall, both interviews have highlighted the skills needed to succeed in these types of interviews.
-Tautology, but both times I asked catheter the interviewer used any of the topics in their daily work.
+Tautology, but both times I asked the interviewer if they used any of the topics in their daily work.
 They said no.